 Carmen and Other Works

 Ballet Victoria presents a new work by Philippe A. Jacques.
-Set to Gjeilo’s Sunrise Mass, it explores mankind’s resilience and heroics when facing misfortune.
-With Bizet’s iconic score, Carmen recounts the dramatic tale of freedom and passion in a one-act ballet.
+Set to various versions of the traditional Mexican song La Llorona, Philippe’s work explores the exploitation of vulnerable groups suffering.
+Ballet Victoria will also be presenting a new pas de deux to Maurice Ravel’s iconic Boléro.
+Lastly, Carmen, set to Bizet’s iconic score, recounts the dramatic tale of freedom and passion in a new one-act ballet.
 Carmen explores love and adversity through visceral choreography, creating an emotionally compelling production.

 Behind the Curtain